Greenblatt’s Magic Formula for Beating the Market

 Greenblatt finds stocks selling at bargain prices by seeking out companies with high ratios of EBIT to enterprise value.
 Enterprise value is equal to the market value of equity (including preferred stock) plus interest-bearing debt minus excess cash.

-Stocks that passed the Magic Formula screen are domestic, exchange-listed stocks with a market capitalization of at least $50 million.
+Stocks that passed the Magic Formula screen are domestic, exchange-listed stocks with a market capitalization (shares outstanding multiplied by share price) of at least $50 million.
 Greenblatt also excludes financials and utilities because of their unique financial structures.
-The 30 companies with the highest level of EBIT relative to enterprise value made the screen.
+The 30 companies with the highest level of EBIT relative to enterprise value make the AAII screen results.

-Greenblatt wanted to write a book his children could read and learn from.
-The main point Greenblatt makes is that investors should buy good companies at bargain prices — businesses with high return on investment that are trading for less than they are worth.
+The main point Greenblatt makes is that investors should buy good companies at bargain prices — businesses with high returns on investment that are trading for less than they are worth.

-Greenblatt recommends that you build your portfolio slowly over the course of the year by selecting five to seven stocks every two or three months until you have a portfolio of 20 to 30 stocks.
-When it is time to select some stocks, you would run the screen to get a fresh list.
-Because this simple approach relies on no additional research, it is important to hold a significant number of stocks to diversify your risk and allow the general principles of the approach to take hold.
+When it is time to select some stock ideas to follow, you can run the screen to get a fresh list.
+Because this simple approach does not rely on additional research, it is important to hold a significant number of stocks to diversify your risk and allow the general principles of the approach to take hold.
 The Magic Formula approach is banking on smart money eventually realizing the value of the “good businesses” selected by the approach and driving up stock prices to reward the value investor.

 The stocks meeting the criteria of the approach do not represent a “recommended” or “buy” list.
 It is important to perform due diligence.